What is the “Donut Hole” in Medicare?

 Source: A24 | Scout Mag

-And while for many employees, it’s not possible to completely avoid the coverage gap, it doesn’t have to feel like heading towards a black hole.
+And while for many beneficiaries, it’s not possible to completely avoid the coverage gap, it doesn’t have to feel like heading towards a black hole.
 There are steps that Medicare users can take to reduce their out-of-pocket costs and potentially delay entering the coverage gap.

-Here are some strategies for your employees to consider:
+Here are some strategies to consider:

-Take advantage of discounts: Some pharmaceutical manufacturers offer discounts on their brand-name drugs to Medicare users who are in the donut hole.
+Some pharmaceutical manufacturers offer discounts on their brand-name drugs to Medicare users who are in the donut hole.
 These discounts can help lower out-of-pocket costs and delay reaching the catastrophic coverage threshold.

-Better-informed (and happier) employees
+Better-informed (and happier) Medicare users